Notice

 Goto first page

-In 2021, SECO's Economic Cooperation and Development division financed climate-relevant projects in its partner countries for a total of CHF 111 million.
-This equates to more than a third of the division's annual expenditure.
+In 2023, SECO's Economic Cooperation and Development division financed climate-relevant projects in its partner countries for a total of CHF 116.7 million.
+This equates to around one third of the division's annual expenditure.

 Climate-relevant spending is calculated according to the OECD-DAC guidelines on the Rio Conventions.
 These determine which projects contribute to combating climate change and to what extent.
 A distinction is made between projects that mitigate the impacts of climate change and those which help countries adapt to the consequences.